micahkepe/blog/content/piantor-keyboard/index.md

 ### Home Row Mods: Making the Most Out of 42 keyboards

-Returing to those `TD` keys, these refer to "tap dance" keys, which are keys that can be configured to do different things depending on how long you hold them down.
+Returning to those `TD` keys, these refer to "tap dance" keys, which are keys that can be configured to do different things depending on how long you hold them down.
 In my case, I've configured them to be home row modifiers.